MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-not-getting-applied.md

 title: An SLA isn't applied to a case
-description: Provides a resolution for an issue where an SLA isn't applied to a case. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/30/2023
+description: Provides a resolution for an issue where an SLA isn't applied to a case. ms.reviewer: sdas ms.author: ankugupta ms.date: 08/02/2023
 ---
 # SLA isn't getting applied to a case

-A service-level agreement (SLA) might not get applied to a case.
-This article explains how to resolve the issue in different scenarios.
+This article explains the different scenarios in which a service-level agreement (SLA) might not get applied to a case, and steps to resolve them.

-## Scenario 1: The SLA KPI "Applicable From" field value is null
+## Scenario 1: Default SLA isn't set

 #### Cause

+SLAs won't get applied to a case if no default SLA is set.

+#### Resolution

+Make sure that you set an SLA as the default SLA by taking the following steps:

+1. In Customer Service admin center, go to **Service Level Agreements**.
+2. Select **Service terms** in **Operations**.
+The Service terms page appears.
+3. In the **Service-level agreements (SLAs)** section, select **Manage**.
+4. Select the required SLA and then select the **Set As Default** option from the ribbon.

+## Scenario 2: The SLA KPI "Applicable From" field value is null

+#### Cause

-It may fail to set the SLA KPI **Applicable From** field value during the migration to Unified Interface.
+Migration tool may fail to set the SLA KPI **Applicable From** field value during the migration to Unified Interface.
 Or, the SLA KPI **Applicable From** field is set to a custom field that isn't set to any value.

 #### Resolution

-You should make sure that the SLA KPI **Applicable From** field value isn't set to null.
+Make sure that the SLA KPI **Applicable From** field value isn't set to null.
 It should be set to some values.

-## Scenario 2: The SLA item's "Applicable when" conditions and entity conditions don't match
+## Scenario 3: The SLA item's "Applicable when" conditions and entity conditions don't match

 #### Cause